jasperwelgemoed/jasperwelgemoed.github.io/_projects/08_Stratos_V/index.md

   </figure>
 </div>

 - **Knowledge Transfer**: One of the biggest challenges of previous stratos projects, was that there was too little documentation done througout the project.
 This meant our team had to re-invent the wheel, which cost us loads of time.
 My responsibility was to provide a smooth transistion from the 2022/2023 team to the 2023/2024 team through a detailed hand-over.

-- **Risk and Resource Management**: Together with the operations manager I was responsible for the risk and resource management during the project.
-So for each test-campaign we set up, we had to setup multiple risk mitigation strategies.
-I made templates for **SWOT and organizational risk analysis** for each department.

 <div style="display: flex; gap: 10px; justify-content: center; align-items: flex-start;">